Padilla wandae: Description

 Padilla wandae is a medium-sized spider.
 The male has a typical total length of 3.45 mm.
 The brown carapace is covered with white scales and has a broad yellow stripe down the middle.
 It has a typical length of 1.55 mm and width of 1 mm.
 The eye field is light brown with darker patches.
 The abdomen is 1.9 mm long and 0.8 mm wide.
 It is yellow with two brown stripes.
 There is no clypeus.
 The chelicerae are brown with three forward teeth and six behind.
 The spinnerets are also brown, as are the majority of the legs, apart from small yellow areas.
 The pedipalps are yellow-brown.
 The palpal bulb has a retrolateral tibial apophysis that has a piece that sticks out, a hump in the middle and an embolus that coils around into two rings.

 The female is larger than the male, measuring 4.3 mm in length.
 The carapace is also typically larger, measuring 1.75 mm in length and 1.25 mm in width.
 It is similar in colour to the male, but has yellow edging.
 The abdomen is different, having a single stripe, a length of 2.55 mm and a width of 1 mm.
 The pedipalps are yellow, but otherwise the remainder of the colouring is similar to the male.
 The epigyne has a no pocket, an atrium that is longer than it is wide and winding copulatory ducts.

 The species is similar in colours to the related Padilla cornuta but can be differentiated by the shorter protrusions on the chelicerae in comparison to the horns on the other species.
 Daniela Andriamalala noted that these horns are likely to have a role in sexual selection.

 Distribution and habitat

 Padilla wandae is endemic to Madagascar.
-The holotype was found near Mahalevona in 1995.
+The holotype was found near Mahavelona in 1995.
 Other examples were found nearby.
 The spider seems to thrive in forest environments.